stephentetley/graded-lib/README.md

 Monads are written in CPS to be stack safe.

-Note - 18 September 2023.
-All the monads have been rewritten to minimize casting (casting had been causing a runtime crash).
-Version 0.8.0 has not been widely tested.
+Note - 03 October 2023.
+Some casting errors may still remain despite the monads being rewritten for V0.8.0.

 License: Apache 2.0